martinmaguire89/milestone-project-2/README.md

 * Press Enter to create your local clone.

 ## Credits
+* credit goes to Rahul Lakhanpal my mentor for all his help on this course.
 ### Content
-All content on the page was written by me.
+* Adding markers with info windows was used from travery media from his youtube channel.
+* buttons added to change the center of the map to specific county. code solution found on stack overflow.
 ### Media
-* Footer social icons were taken from the "rosie cv" module and navbar from the whiskey drop project.
+* Footer social icons were taken from the "rosie cv" module.
 * The large logo picture at the top was a stock photo taken from [https://www.shutterstock.com](https://www.shutterstock.com/home).
 * This is for educational use.